 UC Davis Study Abroad will directly register Summer Abroad, Summer Abroad Internship, Seminar and Quarter Abroad students for insurance coverage.
 The policy number and contact numbers for services will be provided to you on your emergency contact card.

-UCEAP and Independent Program participants should register themselves on the website for UC Traveler Insurance Coverage.
+Independent Program participants should register themselves on the website for UC Traveler Insurance Coverage.
 For a Benefits Summary, FAQs, and claim forms, scroll down the page to the heading for “Student resources & claims.”

 Extended Overseas Travel Coverage

 There are a variety of options to consider for travel insurance if you will be engaging in personal travel beyond the dates of your program, that is, if you plan to arrive at the site before the program begins or to travel after the program ends.
 Please note first that:

 - UC Traveler insurance includes coverage before and after program dates for 7 days (total) of personal deviation for foreign travel or 3 days for domestic travel.

 - HTH coverage typically begins a day before and ends a day after program dates.
 If you wish to extend your HTH coverage you must do this directly with HTH at the HTH Worldwide website with an “Single Trip Medical” plan.
 Once the coverage for your program is in the system (approximately one month prior to program start), the system will allow you to apply for an extended plan/rate.

 - The Mandatory UCEAP Insurance Plan coverage begins several days before the official start of the program and ends several days after the official end of the program begin coverage.
 Consult the UCEAP Guide for details.

 - Most private US insurance plans include coverage for foreign travel, although it will not necessarily include the benefits of plans designed specifically for travel.